BiblicalStory/LIRF-BASEMAP250722/OBS_AR_FT_PERM/(AIS) Argument of Mark.md

 ## Message Statement
-The gospel of Mark proclaims that the eternal Word with authority—fulfilled in Jesus the Servant through His death, resurrection, and ascension—is now entrusted to the disciples, who by the Spirit carry the imperishable proclamation for eternal salvation.
+The gospel of Mark proclaims that the eternal Word with authority—fulfilled in Jesus the Servant through His death, resurrection, and ascension—is now entrusted to the disciples, who by the Spirit (by the ascended Ps.
+110 Melchizedekian priest) carry the imperishable proclamation for eternal salvation.

 ---